AI-Protocol-Official/Documentation/guides/how-to-airdrop/how-to-airdrop.md

-# How to execute a DPT Token Airdrop
+# How to execute an ALI Agent Token Airdrop

 ## Prerequisites

 1. A deployed ERC20 token and the required balance of that token for the airdrop.
-[How to launch a token?](../how-to-launch-utility-token/how-to-launch-token-dpt.md)
+[How to launch a token?](../how-to-launch-utility-token/how-to-launch-token-ali-agent.md)
 2. **Prepare a CSV file with airdrop details**: You need to prepare a list of the addresses and their corresponding airdrop balances, which should sum up to a value not exceeding the available airdrop balance.
 This list will be used later in the guide to generate a Merkle tree.

     For example, let's say the ERC20 token address is `0x59b670e9fA9D0A427751Af201D676719a970857b` and the required airdrop balance is `6,900` (six thousand nine hundred).